-The two most important things you'll need to prepare are a Tenant Information Pack and a tenancy agreement.
+The two most important things you needed to prepare were a Tenant Information Pack and a tenancy agreement.

-If you want the tenancy to be short assured rather than assured, you also have to give new tenants an AT5 form before any tenancy agreement is signed.
+If you wanted the tenancy to be short assured rather than assured, you must have given tenants an AT5 form before any tenancy agreement was signed.